Make That Spare: Game play

 The highest scorer won $1,000 and the right to convert a "sweepstakes spare" worth a minimum of $5,000; making all five spares in the main game earned an additional $1,000 bonus.
 The loser also received a check for a lesser, unspecified "loser's share".
 In early seasons, the sweepstakes spare was always the 6-7-8-10; this was later changed to a randomly chosen spare.
 If this spare was not converted on a given program, $1,000 was added for the following week until won.
 In 1964, making the sweepstakes spare won a Ford Mustang.
 The winner of each weekly episode also earned the right to return the following week to defend his championship against a new challenger.

 There was some controversy over the selection of spares, as the arrangements were not reversed for left-handed bowlers.
 (The chosen configurations of the "clothesline" and "washout", as well as the sweepstakes spare, are all easier for right-handed bowlers to convert.)
 This is mentioned on one of the extant episodes of the series.

 Revival attempts

 1988 pilot

 The program was shown as a one-time special on March 12, 1988, with Chris Schenkel and Nelson Burton Jr. as the commentators, before that day's live PBA match on ABC's long-running Saturday afternoon series Pro Bowlers Tour.
 This special was the pilot for ABC when they considered remaking Make That Spare as a series during the 1989 PBA season but the series never materialized.

-Late 2000s revival

-TVS Television Network produced a revival of the series, set at the Silver Nugget Casino in Las Vegas.
-The network ceased public operations in 2012.
-The number of episodes, the extent of its distribution and other details of the series are unknown.